essic/prez-benchmartdotnet/PITCHME.md

 Failure to make sufficient run of what needs benchmarking, makes metrics inacurate

 +++
-Even if you get all that right, reporting is what comes next !
+Even if you get all that right, reporting things correctly, is what comes next !

 ---

 ### BenchmarkingDotNet helps

-- Does several launches of projects |
+- Launches several run of benchmark target(s) |
 - Runs benchmarking operations (including warmup) |
-- Creates reporting for you, calculate statistical data |
+- Calculates statistical data, creates reporting for you |
 - Gives you a nice short summary |

 ---

 ### Ok cool but what do I do ?

-- You set up your code in methods with the correct anotation |
+- You set up your code in methods with the correct annotation on the methods and class |
 - You might configure your project with necessary targets, if you run a multi-target benchmark |
 - You run the project in RELEASE mode and wait for the results |